madron/iptables-exporter/README.md

 ## Configure iptables

-Otionally you can monitor specific rules by adding a comment starting with `iptables-exporter` to your rule:
+Optionally you can monitor specific rules by adding a comment starting with `iptables-exporter`:

     iptables -A INPUT --dport ssh -j ACCEPT -m comment --comment "iptables-exporter ssh traffic"